Planning For Blended Families

 Serving Clients in New York City and the New York Metropolitan Area

-If you already have an estate plan created when you were “previously” married or in a former relationship, we can help you bring it up-to-date to reflect your new life.
+If you already have an estate plan created when you were previously married or in a former relationship, we can help you bring it up to date to reflect your new life.
 Unfortunately, little attention has been paid to the critical estate planning challenges confronting blended families, including disinheriting your ex-spouse, protecting your own child(ren), and integrating stepchild(ren).

 Without proper legal planning, your ex-spouse (as surviving parent/guardian) would likely be appointed by the probate court to manage the inheritance you leave to your minor child(ren).
 To make matters worse, what if your child(ren) later predeceases you or dies without a spouse or children?
 Who would inherit your assets left to them?
 That is right … your ex-spouse, as next-of-kin of your child(ren).
 You need to create an alternate plan and make your wishes clear in your Last Will and Testament or Trust.